Pre-implantation genetic screening (PGS)

 To find clinics offering PGS, use the advanced search in our Find a clinic database:

-You can also access a list of Genetic Centres and Services in your area by visiting the Genetic Interest Group website.
+You can also access a list of Genetic Centres and Services in your area by visiting the Genetic Alliance UK.

 If you are considering this treatment, you should talk to your GP to go through the options available.
 Your GP can also refer you to see a specialist at your local hospital or fertility clinic.